Web Quality Index

 How scoring works

-The full rule for each of the 86 factors is published on the methodology page, alongside the data source we query and the threshold that produces a pass, warn, or fail.
-Every score is independently reproducible from those rules — we hold no private signal that affects the result.
+The full rule for each of the 98 factors — tier (Required, Recommended, or Variable), data source, pass/warn/fail threshold, and the weight each factor carries by site type — is published in the standards directory and the knowledge base (open with the KB button in the header).
+Every score is independently reproducible from those rules; we hold no private signal that affects the result.

 Independence and governance